JDFlipNumberView alternatives and similar libraries

 README

-The FlipNumberView is simulating an analog flip display (like those for the departure time on the airport).
-It's well abstracted and damn easy to use.
+The FlipNumberView is simulating an analog flip display (e.g. like those at the airport / train station).
+It's well abstracted and easy to use.
+The FlipImageView let's you run a similar animation on any view, e.g. images.
+See the example project for working examples (You can run pod try JDFlipNumberView to open the example project quickly.).
 Please open a Github issue, if you think anything is missing or wrong.

 (For infos on cocoapods, have a look the cocoapods website)

-, if you want to use the default images - Link against the
+JDFlipNumberView.bundle, if you want to use the default images

 Contents